Swimming in open water

 The leader must:

-- Make sure that safety rules and alarm signals have been explained to the girls, as well as the need to obey instructions immediately.
+• Make sure that safety rules and alarm signals have been explained to the girls, and they understand the need for instructions to be obeyed immediately.

-- Consider the conditions outside of the water (changing facilities and how to warm up).
+• Consider the conditions outside of the water, such as changing facilities and how to warm up.

-- Be comfortable saying "no" to entering the water if conditions dictate this or change.
+• Be comfortable saying “no” to entering the water if conditions dictate it or change.

 Leadership team ratio